Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 Before we dive in, it’s vitally important to always remember this: the manufacturer/warrantor is NOT your friend in a lemon law claim.

-They will likely try to convince you to do a number of things that will “make everything easier and quicker.”
+They will likely try to convince you to do things that will “make everything easier and quicker.”
 Don’t take the bait.
-Translated into English, this means “easier and cheaper” for the manufacturer/warrantor.
+Translated, this means “easier and cheaper” for them.
 The manufacturer’s number one goal in this process is to avoid compensating you for a lemon.
 Moreover, some of these tactics will make matters hopeless – even if you get a lemon lawyer in California after the fact.

 Here are some of the most important things you can do to avoid getting ripped off.

-This is THE biggest thing that will ruin your lemon law claim.
-All too often, we’ve had consumers come to us with a myriad of problems, repair histories, and proof of manufacturer negligence, and we simply cannot help them.
-This is because they made the crucial error of signing away their warranty and lemon law California rights.
+This is THE single biggest mistake that can ruin your lemon law claim.
+Too often, we’ve had consumers come to us with extensive repair histories, clear proof of manufacturer negligence, and strong cases — only to find out we cannot help them.

-So, if you’re having recurring issues with your vehicle – whether it be a car, motorcycle, boat, RV, etc. – NEVER sign ANY documents to receive compensation without showing it to your lemon lawyer California first.
+So, if you’re having recurring issues with your vehicle – whether it be a car, motorcycle, boat, RV, etc. – NEVER sign ANY settlements or release documents without having a lemon lawyer in California review them first.

 Manufacturers have all sorts of tricks and rhetoric to make arbitration seem like a better option than taking a lemon law claim to court.
 Under no circumstances is this true.

-The bottom line is to not fall into any of the manufacturer’s ploy to take the claim to arbitration.
+The bottom line: Do not fall into any of the manufacturer’s ploy to take the claim to arbitration.
 ALWAYS tell them you want to speak to a lemon lawyer instead.
-If you’d like further details on how forced arbitration provisions work and the fight against them, the online magazine Vox has a great article detailing the FAIR Act which was passed by the U.S. House of Representatives in 2019.

 Depending on what manufacturer you buy from, you may end up stuck with arbitration.